ecadlabs/taquito/docs/testing_strategies.md

 stepping through code with a debugger, rerunning scripts with variations each time, or other exploratory activities around the code base that are not fully scripted tests in the CICD.

+Ledger Devices require manual testing as they have buttons that an operator must press to authorize signatures and transactions.
+There are emulators for Ledger Devices, but Taquito testing of ledger devices combines manual and scripted exploratory testing.

 ### Security Tests